 One of the advantages of using a new feature early on is that Instagram would put your content in front of your follower more quickly, helping you grow more organically.
 As a brand, you can create Reels of your shoppers using your products or give a behind-the-scenes of life at the office or at the factory, among other ideas.

-Optimizing your profile to sell on Instagram
+Optimizing your profile to sell products on Instagram

 1. Optimize Instagram bio